 In about 80 AD the Romans built a road from Derventio (now Little Chester in Derby) to Sawley, probably to cross the Trent by ford.
 There are still traces of a Roman marching camp in a field near the church.
 Derventio was a small Roman town in what became the province of Flavia Caesariensis in the early 4th century.
 Draycott Road follows approximately the alignment of the old Roman road.
 In the 5th century Roman influence dwindled as their empire collapsed and the Anglo Saxons arrived on the coast of (what became) England.

-Despite being a temporary structure built 2000 years ago, the fort can be clearly seen on this Lidar (Laser Radar) image of the village (see also the note about medieval fishponds below).
+Despite being a temporary structure built 2000 years ago, the Roman fort can be clearly seen on this Lidar (Laser Radar) image of the village (see also the note about medieval fishponds below).

 There are no firm indications of anyone permanently living in Sawley before Angles came up the River Trent, possibly in the late sixth century or early seventh century.
 They settled on the rising ground where the parish church now stands.
 Because the ground was originally covered with sallow willows, salh in Anglo-Saxon, they called it ‘Salloe’ or ‘Sallé’, meaning the hill with willows, and this eventually became ‘Sawley’.